Warm, comforting, homemade Chicken Pot Pie is loaded with chicken and vegetables in a creamy gravy, with a flaky crust. Perfect comfort food!

 - 3/4 cup milk

-- Preheat oven to 425 degrees F (220 degrees C).
-Spray a 9 inch pie dish with cooking spray and gently press one of the crust into the bottom pushing the sides down evenly.
+Preheat oven to 425 degrees F. Spray a 9 inch pie dish (preferably glass) with cooking spray and gently press one of the crust into the bottom pushing the sides down evenly.
 Bake in the preheated oven for about 8 minutes.

-- Meanwhile, combine carrots, peas, and celery in a saucepan with the chicken broth.
+Meanwhile, combine carrots, peas, and celery in a saucepan and cover with water.
 Bring to a boil and boil for 15 minutes.
-Drain and reserve broth.
-Stir the chicken into the vegetable mix.
+Drain and stir the chicken into the vegetable mix.

-- Cook the onions with melted butter in the saucepan over medium heat until soft.
-Stir in flour slowly (use a sifter if you have one) stirring continuously, pepper, salt if needed, and garlic powder.
+Cook the onions with melted butter over medium heat until soft.
+Stir in flour slowly (use a sifter if you have one) stirring continuously, add pepper, salt, and garlic powder.
 Slowly stir in chicken broth and milk.
 Simmer over medium low heat until thick.
 Remove from heat.

-- Spread the chicken mixture evenly in the bottom pie crust.
-Pour hot broth mixture over the chicken, and cover with the top crust, pinching edges into the rim of the pie plate/bottom crust.
+Spread the chicken mixture evenly in the bottom pie crust.
+Pour hot broth mixture over the chicken up to 1/4 inch from the top of the pie dish and cover with the top crust, pinching edges into the rim of the pie plate/bottom crust.